13th October 2017

 School Applications – Visiting Schools

-With the deadline for secondary school applications approaching at the end of October, parents and carers of children in year 6 will be anxious about making the right choices and ensuring the application is made correctly and on time.
+With the deadline for primary school applications approaching on 15 January, parents and carers of children due to start school or move into year 3 in September 2018 will be anxious about making the right choices and ensuring the application is made correctly and on time.

 Having done your research and identified a shortlist of your preferred options, you will want to phone each of these schools to arrange a visit, or find out if they have an open day.
 Ultimately, it will only be by visiting the schools that you will know which one will be the best for your child.